barryclark/jekyll-now/_posts/2021-04-22-Hello-World.md

 tidbits in a personal and intriguing style.
 * [Ademusoyo](https://www.ademusoyo.com) for inspiring me to start a blog in earnest.
+* [Zen Habits](https://zenhabits.net) for being an inspiration for far longer than I can remember, and being an oasis during the pandemic.
-* My colleagues, friends, and family supporting my decision to venture into the unknown that is a gap year.
+* *My colleagues, friends, and family* supporting my decision to venture into the unknown that is a gap year.